norrchr/service/README.md

 Edit your eggdrops config file, and add 'source scripts/service/service.tcl' to the end of it.
 If the bot is loaded, rehash it, otherwise start your bot.

+# Upgrade:

+cd to scripts/service/ and type: git pull

+this will download all the latest script updates, then rehash your eggdrop.

 # Errors:

 Please post a bug report, including as much information at possible to the issue tracker. errorInfo output will be helpful.